-Sometime after the middle of each semester, you will meet with your academic advisor and register for classes for the following semester.
+Toward the middle of each semester, students will meet with their academic advisor to register for classes for the following semester.
 In a nutshell:

 - Figure out what classes you want, using the Online Course Schedule.